projectcalico/calico/RELEASING.md

 # Felix 1.4 branch release process

+## Prerequisites

+Get (or update to) the latest code from https://github.com/tigera/process, in <process_dir>.
+This repo contains scripts to automate some of the process.

-## Prepare Calico release candidate
+## Prepare Felix 1.4.x release candidate

-To prepare the Calico release candidate, get a clone of https://github.com/projectcalico/felix master, and in the root of that
+To prepare a Felix 1.4.x release candidate, get a clone of https://github.com/projectcalico/felix master, and in the root of that
 clone: